 Q. What causes melanoma?

 A. Excessive exposure to the ultraviolet radiation of the sun and indoor tanning devices is the most important preventable cause of all skin cancers, including melanoma.
 People who live close to the equator where the sunlight is more intense are more likely to develop melanoma than those in other regions.
-Exposure to tanning beds increases the risk of melanoma, especially in women aged 45 years or younger.2 Not all melanomas are exclusively sun related — other possible influences include genetic factors and immune system deficiencies.
+Exposure to tanning beds increases the risk of melanoma, especially in women 45 or younger.2 Not all melanomas are exclusively sun related — other possible influences include genetic factors and immune system deficiencies.

 Q. Who gets melanoma?